raspberrypilearning/sell-me-something/en/quiz1/question_1.md

   --- feedback ---

   Not quite.
-Part of web design is to Choose which HTML and CSS elements to use and when to create new CSS classes, but there's more to the process.
+Part of web design is to choose which HTML and CSS elements to use and when to create new CSS classes, but there's more to the process.

   --- /feedback ---